Color, design, and placement of décor have much deeper of an impact on us than surface appeal.

 In one study showing the connection between our minds and our habitats, Professor Joan Meyers-Levy of the University of Minnesota’s Carlson School of Management studies the effect space has on purchasing behavior. [“The Influence of Ceiling Height: The Effect of Priming on the Type of Processing People Use,” Journal of Consumer Research, August 2007]

-Any scientist will tell you energy expands to fill the space allotted and this is no different for humans in their environments.
-In our public buildings, offices and as well in our homes, our perception is stretched or compressed due to our brain’s interpretation of the walls.
+Energy and work will most often expand to fill the space allotted and this is the same for humans in their environments.
+In our public buildings, offices and as well in our homes, our perception is stretched or compressed due to our brain’s interpretation of the volume of the space, often identified by the walls and ceiling.

 High ceilings, for instance, activate sections of the right brain associated with freedom and abstract thinking.
 In low-ceilinged rooms, thought is more constrained.*